All Episodes

 Wouldn't you agree?

-Uh that is a gift from the people, and with it comes a responsibility.
+And I think, especially those with broadcast licenses, that is a gift from the people, and with it comes a responsibility.

 Right.

-He's doing it three way lawsuits, exposure in the overall office by just calling them out, and denying access like he did with the AP.
+Lawsuits, exposure in the overall office by just calling them out, and denying access like he did with the AP.

-Because he believed it's not about the Gulf of Mexico to Gulf of America.
+And it's not about the Gulf of Mexico to Gulf of America.

 That's just a pretense.

-He believes that the associated press is not an honest broker of information.
+He believes that the Associated Press is not an honest broker of information.

 Well, they're not.

-I I would argue that they're not.
+I would argue that they're not.

-I mean, did they ever I uh agree?
+I mean, did they ever completely agree?

 I just took their style book.

-And you can't say illegal alien, you can't.
+And you can't say illegal alien.

 I mean, we got the Russia hoax right.

-Everyone else in the media got it wrong, and I had to work hard for three years to get to the bottom of that, and and we unpeeled every layer of that onion.
+And I had to work hard for three years to get to the bottom of that.

 You and I both know it's worth a billion or more.

-Uh insane, but that's that's the price.
+Insane, but that's the price.

-And they didn't care about, you know, stacked charges by Alvin Bragg for uh uh a case at legal NDA labeled as an NDA, put together by a lawyer, uh, and then turned into this novel federal legal theory, which they had no authority or jurisdiction, uh, and they stacked 34 charges on it.
+And they didn't care about, you know, stacked charges by Alvin Bragg for a case at legal NDA labeled as an NDA, put together by a lawyer, and then turned into this novel federal legal theory, which they had no authority or jurisdiction.

-The statute of limitations had run out.
+The statute of limitations had run out, but they didn't care.

 They just wanted to get Trump, get Trump.